thisisrobertr/webstereo/README.md

       `source venv/bin/activate`

 3. Install Dependencies
+    - The following python modules are required: flask and waitress (undergirding the web app), pbkdf2 (password hashing), and mutagen (for processing audio metadata).

-    - WebStereo has one main external dependency: `ffmpeg`, with `ffplay` included.
+    - WebStereo has one other main external dependency: `ffmpeg`, with `ffplay` included.
 To get the `ffplay` command, I had to build ffmpeg from source - the Homebrew package did not include it.
 If you choose to install from source, be advised that `make` will silently fail to compile the `ffplay` component of the package unless you have sdl2 installed.

 4. Configure WebStereo.
     - There are two main ways WebStereo can be configured: editing config.json directly, and using the command-line options of data.py.
 For the first method, run data.py with -c to generate a file with the default parameters, and open the new config.json in an editor.
 For the second, run `data.py -h` to view the available commands.
+      	    - NB that on recent versions of macOS, the directory shown in Finder as "Media" is actually called "Media.localized" in the file system.
+MacOS 10.14 Mojave doesn't do this, 14.4 Sonoma does.
+I'm not sure when exactly the change was made.

 5. Build the Music Database
     - Once you have specified the location of your music library in config.json, run `python3 data.py -b -a` to add your albums to the WebStereo library.

-    - The first versions of WebStereo were used on an existing iTunes media library, and the import engine is very much designed with that in mind: it expects that you have folders for each artist, inside of which there is a folder for each album containing the audio files for each song.
+    - The first versions of WebStereo were used on an existing iTunes media library, and the code for building the library database was very much written for that environment: it expects that you have folders for each artist, inside of which there is a folder for each album containing the audio files for each song.
 Files outside of this directory structure will not be included.

 6. Run WebStereo.
     - Run `python3 webstereo.py` or deploy it to your server configuration